d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/Passing On Complexity/Passing On Complexity.md

 ## Write Up

-The problem tells us we are looking for the backup user's password, so searching the file with `tcp contains "backup"` gives us this result.
+The problem tells us we are looking for the backup user's password, so searching the file with this filter `tcp contains "backup"` gives us the below result.

 ![PCAP filtered for backup](backupFiltered.PNG "Backup filter in place")

-The TCP stream shows what looks like someone who just got access to a system.
+Following the TCP stream shows us what was happening in the stream.
+The commands ran look like someone who just got access to a system.
 Scrolling to the bottom of the stream a script is executed containing the password.

 ![PCAP with backup password](backupPassword.PNG "Backup password shown")

 The python code `-u backup -pbackup123` indicates the backup user has the password "backup123".